VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 first production release of the Contoso Conference Management System.
-This work includes some refactoring and additions to the Orders and Registrations bounded context that was introduced in the previous two chapters as well as a new Conference Management bounded context.
+This work includes some refactoring and additions to the Orders and Registrations bounded context that was introduced in the previous two chapters as well as a new Conference Management bounded context and Payments bounded context.

 One of the key refactorings undertaken by the team during this phase of the journey was to introduce event sourcing into the Orders and